th1j5/typst-neat-cv/template/cv.typ

 )

 #entry(
-  title: "From DeLorean to Locomotive: Engineering Time Machines",
+  title: "The Flux Capacitor: A New Era in Temporal Mechanics",
-  date: "1991",
+  date: "1985",
-  institution: "Society of Inventors Annual Meeting",
+  institution: "International Physics Symposium",
-  location: "San Francisco, CA, USA",
+  location: "Geneva, Switzerland",
-  "Panelist on the evolution of time travel technology.", )
+  "Keynote on the invention and implications of the flux capacitor.", )

 = Publications